What is psilocybin?

-Magic truffles are an earlier stage of mushroom development, that still contain psilocybin, and will have psychedelic effects if ingested.
+Truffles containing psilocybin are an earlier stage of mushroom development found underground and will have psychedelic effects if ingested.

-Magic truffles can be grown industrially, and in the Netherlands are sold in headshops and used in psychedelic retreats, due to their legal status.
+Magic truffles can be grown industrially, and in the Netherlands are sold in headshops/smartshops and used in psychedelic retreats, due to their legal status.